palatej/palatej.github.io/pages/ssf/algorithms/arrayfilter.md

 The array filter is implemented in the classes `jdplus.ssf.array.ArrayFilter` and `jdplus.ssf.array.MultivariateArrayFilter`.

-Those filters will use a modified representation of the state, which contains the Cholesky factor of its covariance matrix (see **jdplis.ssf.array.LState**)
+Those filters will use a modified representation of the state, which contains the Cholesky factor of its covariance matrix (see ``jdplus.ssf.array.LState``